techierathore/blazor-ui/README.md

 Some of the best ways to contribute are to try things out, file issues, join in design conversations, and make pull-requests.

-- Check out the [contributing](./docs/Contribution-Guidelines) page to see the best places to log issues and start discussions.
+- Check out the [contributing](https://abhisheksiddhu.github.io/blazor-ui/contribution-guidelines) page to see the best places to log issues and start discussions.
-- [Roadmap](./docs/Roadmap): The schedule and milestone themes for Blazor UI.
+- [Roadmap](https://abhisheksiddhu.github.io/blazor-ui/roadmap): The schedule and milestone themes for Blazor UI.
+- If you are comparatively new to creating generic Blazor components, considering contributing to docs instead.
+- If you can't or don't want to contribute via docs/code consider supporting the project either via one time donations on [Paypal](https://www.paypal.me/abhisheksiddhu) or recurring sponsorship on [Patreon](https://patreon.com/abhisheksiddhu)
 <!-- - [Download our latest dev builds](./docs/DailyBuilds.md) -->

 <!--